ach1992/backup-marz-x-ui/README.md

-# Backup Marzban and X-UI panel
+# Backup Marzban, X-UI and Hiddify panel

-> **Create automatically backup from Marzban and X-UI databases and send them to Telegram bot.**
+> **Create automatically backup from Marzban, X-UI and Hiddify databases and send them to Telegram bot.**

 ## Install & Upgrade